-David Carrick’s distinguished career included winning the Scottish Amateur Championship in 1985 and representing Great Britain and Ireland in the Walker Cup in 1983 and 1987.
+David Carrick’s distinguished career included winning the Scottish Amateur Championship in 1985 and the Scottish Open Amateur Stroke Play Championship in 1987.
+David represented Great Britain and Ireland in the Walker Cup in 1983 and 1987.
 He was later a Walker Cup selector for many years.
-David’s son Euan has since followed in his father’s footsteps in becoming the Scottish Amateur Champion in 2021.
-David and Euan have been joined by only one other father and son to have won their national Amateur Championship.
+David’s son Angus has since followed in his father’s footsteps in becoming the Scottish Amateur Champion in 2021.
+David and Angus are the only father and son to have won this Championship.

 Belle Robertson, who played in seven Curtis Cup matches and subsequently captained the British team, has been an honorary member of Douglas Park since 1989 and was recently inducted into the Scottish Golf Women’s Hall of Fame.

 One further unique feature of Douglas Park is its relationship to the Antonine Wall which runs through the 13th and 15th holes.
 The wall was built about 140AD by Roman troops and is an archaeological monument of international importance, being one of the best-preserved frontier systems of the whole of the Roman Empire.
 It is a UNESCO World Heritage Site.